sul-dlss/DeveloperPlaybook/best-practices/tech_lead.md

 - Convert "Bulk Updates" (Sync) to "Bulk Actions" (ASync)
 - Replace Cognito Authorization

 Note that Epics can be too vague to be useful, or too lofty to be realistic.
 For example, "Replace Fedora3" might be too much for a single work cycle and it may not be clear what it entails.
 If so, break it down.
-Maybe "Decouple App1, App2 and App3 from direct access to DOR" would be appropriate for a work cycle, or "Explore Valkyrie as a Fedora3 Alternative", with a clear idea of "and we will know this is done when we have indicated which of the N desired functionalities Valkyrie can provide."
+Maybe "Decouple App1, App2 and App3 from direct access to DOR" would be an Epic in a work cycle, or "Explore Valkyrie as a Fedora3 Alternative", with a clear idea of "and we will know this is done when we have indicated which of the N desired functionalities Valkyrie can provide."

 __Have Realistic Goals__
 - 5 epics, max ... preferably 3 or 4.